atbcb/ICTTestingBaseline/docs/15Language.md

 #### Test Instructions
 1. Identify the human language of the text content that differs from the default human language of the software application.
 2. Check that the UIA Culture property is specified for any control element node or control ancestor node in the UIA tree that contains a content segment that differs from the default human language of the software.
 Note: An element without a set Culture property inherits its language/locale from parent elements.
 3. Check that the value of the UIA Culture property is correctly defined for the content segment.
-See [Language Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318693(v=vs.85).aspx) for Cultore property value definitions.
+See [Language Identifier Constants and Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/dd318693(v=vs.85).aspx) for Culture property value definitions.

 #### Test Results
 * If any of the above checks fail, SC 3.1.2 and Baseline Requirement 15 fail.